Missouri Breaks Industries Research

 The federal health system sterilized 25,000 Native women without consent in the 1960s and 70s.
 Boarding schools took children and some never came home.
 When government agencies said "trust us, this is for your benefit," the result was harm.
 That's not ancient history.
 People in this room remember.

 So when we say this research serves the community, we understand why that gets scrutinized.
 It should be scrutinized.
-That's what tribal oversight is for.
+That's what Tribal oversight is for.

 5 — How It Works